It is abnormal tissue growth. They can develop right under the skin.

 The thyroid gland is located just above your clavicle, at the base of your neck.

-The thyroid gland produces hormones that regulate your metabolism and growth.
+The thyroid gland produces hormones that regulate metabolism and growth.

-Sometimes, nodules are formed that produce excess thyroid hormone, leading to hyperthyroidism.
+Sometimes, nodules produce excess thyroid hormone, leading to hyperthyroidism.

 For the production of thyroid hormones, iodine is a necessary mineral.